medayan3-eng/my-stock-bot/README.md

 ## Notes
 - The app fetches live data via `yfinance` — it needs internet access at run time.
-- The bundled `sp500_tickers.csv` is a static snapshot; some tickers may have since been added/removed from the index.
-Feel free to edit the CSV or pass your own list with `--file` / the manual-list mode.
+- The embedded S&P 500 list (in `murphy_screener.py`, the `SP500_DATA` dict) is a static snapshot;
+  some tickers may have since been added/removed from the index.
+Edit that dict directly, or pass your own list with `--file` / the manual-list mode in the dashboard.
 - This is a research/screening tool, not investment advice.
 All trading decisions are yours.
 - Tune weights/thresholds (e.g. `VOLUME_SPIKE_MULT`, `NEAR_MA50_PCT`) at the top of `murphy_screener.py`.